lizth93/lizth93/README.md

 ## My personal objetive:

-I love to develop and implement high-demand resilient architectures from the Front-End side, using `JavaScript`, `CSS`, `Sass-SCSS`, `HTML5` and `REACT`, where I can satisfy millions of users through my interfaces.
+Develop and implement high-demand resilient architectures from the Front-End side, using `JavaScript`, `CSS`, `Sass-SCSS`, `HTML5` and `REACT`, where I can satisfy millions of users through my interfaces.

 ### My self in few words: